 Produce Buying Club (formerly CSA)

-Joining a CSA (Community Supported Agriculture) or a Buying Club (a way to purchase local vegetables wholesale) is a great way to get fresh, local, organic vegetables without going to the market.
-Members purchase a share of a farmer's crops before the growing season begins and, in turn, receive a selection of fresh, organic vegetables on a regular basis.
-A summer CSA or Buying Club typically runs June-October and includes a variety of herbs, vegetables and fruits.
+Joining a CSA (Community Supported Agriculture) or a Buying Club (a way to purchase local vegetables wholesale) is a great way to get fresh, local, pesticide-free vegetables without going to the market.
+In a standard CSA, Members purchase a share of a farmer's crops before the growing season begins and, in turn, receive a selection of fresh vegetables on a regular basis.
+With a Buying Club, members pool their money to purchase bulk, local produce at wholesale prices.
+A summer CSA or Buying Club typically runs May-October and includes a variety of herbs, vegetables and fruits.

 History of the WellWorks' CSA:

 The WellWorks CSA program began in 2011 in Athens, Ohio (Athens County) with Shade River Organic Farm serving as the provider.
 On a weekly basis, the Hamiltons delivered amazing vegetables and herbs to CSA supporters at Ohio University.
 They delivered desired shares to various on-campus locations each week.
 This program was created in an effort to ensure our employees and members had easy access to local, nutrient-dense food.
 We genuinely believe that this program positively contributed to the wellness of our community.

 In 2018, due to time constraints, Shade River Organic Farm elected not to continue their relationship with the WellWorks CSA, so the University sought a suitable replacement through a county-wide Request for Qualifications (RFQ).
 Rural Action's Buying Club submitted the winning "bid" and the Buying Club model was first utilized in Summer 2018 at Ohio University.